isalip48/Classroom-Management-System/README.md

 # Classroom-Management-System
-This is a project that can be used to manage the classroom allocation for particular lectures in a classroom.
+This is a project that can be used to manage the classroom time table allocation for particular lectures in a classroom.